Investor Action on the Human Rights Crisis in the Uyghur Region

 - Complete a mapping of company's value chain (upstream suppliers and downstream distributors, customers and users), in and outside of China, to identify direct and indirect business relationships that are connected to the Uyghur Region including those that use the company’s products and/or services;

-- Publicly disclosing efforts and progress on the above, including on how company is working with affected rights holders in determining remedy.
+- Publicly disclosing efforts and progress on the above, including on how company is working with affected rights holders in determining remedy; and

 - Corporate Engagement: The Investor Alliance is coordinating a focused engagement by investors with their portfolio companies who may have value chains that are connected to the human rights crisis in and from the Uyghur Region